FeuerSturm/dowserverstatus/README.md

 * enable/disable GeoIP features to display country flag according to gameserver's location, can be set manually as well
 * choose between simplified and normal map names, i.e. simply "Thunder" instead of "dow_thunder_dayrain"
 * show either game or query port in the status banner
+* change font & shadow colors for all different texts
+* set max length of server name before cropping it
 * adjust cache time (default 60seconds, min 10sec, max 300sec)
 * enable/disable gameserver IP filter to prevent others from using your hosting to display their gameservers
 * change the texts for error messages and descriptions, so you can translate them to your language